Cox Architects opposes the destruction of the heritage listed Karl Langer Gardens, Spring Hill, Brisbane

 It is also contended that the proposed development is an example of over development of a site which adversely affects the neighbouring properties and beyond.
 An example of this is seen in the attached video taken from ‘The Johnson’ to the east of the subject site.

 (Refer to the link as follows: https://youtu.be/w0TI5njHmt0 )

 It Is Necessary to Appeal this Decision by the Council.

 Some 75 objections were lodged by Spring Hill residents, industry associations and locals.
 However, despite the existing heritage protections at State Government level and vegetation protection orders at BCC level, the development for multi storey student accommodation has been supported by the Brisbane City Council.
 Those members of the community who made submissions, relating to the development application, have the opportunity to file an appeal against the Council decision and have the matter heard as an appeal by the Planning and Environment Court.
-The opportunity to appeal is a short time frame and ends on 15 April 2021.
-If you wish to be involved in opposing this deplorable decision by the Brisbane City Council, you will need to prepare the appeal documents and file these with the Court before 15 April.

 If this current decision by the Council is not overturned by the Planning and Environment Court, then it condemns the Langer’s vision from the integrated vision of the Bauhaus to the ‘outhouse’ of modern values in Brisbane in 2021.
 In doing so it impinges on the local natural environment and local human amenity which both the State Government and The Local Council keep on telling us they are keen to protect.